 Y’all know that I am always saying, I just want to be an inspiration for people.
-I want to show that everybody can have a well-decorated home on a budget.
 That is why this post is not only going to show you how to make an adorable Christmas Shadow Box DIY, but I am also going to give you 12 Dollar Tree DIY Christmas Decor Inspirations!

 Watch the Replay